Obarun/66/doc/66-snapshot.md

 snapshot [ -h ] create|restore|remove|list [<subcommand options>] name
 ```

 This command creates, removes, restores or list snapshot of the 66 ecosystem for the owner of the current process depending on the provided options.
+This command requires a functioning 66 ecosystem and does not verify the presence of mandatory 66 directories or files.
+Therefore, avoid using this command during the initial installation of 66 without first running another 66 command.

 **This command only handle 66 ecosystem for the owner of the process**.
 Making a snapshot as `root` do not handle users 66 ecosystem.